- Stormwater Infrastructure Projects

 Swannanoa River Restoration Project

 The Swannanoa River Restoration project was completed in early August 2021.
-Less than two weeks later Tropical Storm Fred swept through western North Carolina.
+Less than two weeks later Tropical Storm Fred swept through Western North Carolina.
 Eight inches of rain fell in Black Mountain in only 24 hours causing flash flooding conditions through the region, resulting in a federal disaster declaration.
-The new vegetation in the restoration work had not been planted long enough to be established, which resulted in devastating damage to the project.
-Repairs will cost approximately $200,000.
+The new vegetation in the restoration work area had not been planted long enough to be established, which resulted in devastating damage to the project.
+Repairs will cost approximately $340,000.

-The Town is working with multiple agencies to secure any financial resources available to restore the restoration work.
-At this time no financial awards have been made, and a schedule for repairs has not been determined.
+The Town is working with multiple agencies to secure any financial resources available to restore the restoration work. the repair work is anticipated to take place in 2023.
+A detailed schedule will be posted when it becomes available.

 The Swannanoa River Restoration Project will restore and stabilize approximately 1,700 linear feet of the Swannanoa River located at Veteran's Park.

-The Veterans Park reach of the Swannanoa River is suffering from bank erosion, degraded aquatic habitats, fine sediment pollution and loss of land.
-Left unchecked, the condition of the river will continue to degrade water quality and aquatic habitats, and threaten park facilities on the left bank and a sanitary sewer main on the right bank.
+The Veteran's Park reach of the Swannanoa River is suffering from bank erosion, degraded aquatic habitats, fine sediment pollution and loss of land.
+Left unchecked, the condition of the river will continue to degrade water quality and aquatic habitats, and threaten park facilities on the left bank and a sanitary sewer man on the right bank.